Skip to main content

 2. Deployment

-1. Connect GitHub repository to environment
+2. Connect the GitHub repository to your environment

-3. OpenReward automatically builds and deploys
+3. OpenReward automatically builds and deploys whenever you push to main

 4. Environment server starts accepting sessions